How The Supreme Court Has Gradually Weakened The Legal Protections You Have When You’re Arrested

 At trial, Miranda was convicted and sentenced to between 20 and 30 years in prison.
 The Supreme Court, however, reversed his conviction.
 In his opinion, Chief Justice Earl Warren detailed the long history of police using physical and psychological coercion to “persuade, trick, or cajole [a suspect] out of exercising his constitutional rights.”
 He quoted from police manuals that encouraged officers to deprive suspects of “every psychological advantage,” and to create an atmosphere that “suggests the invincibility of the forces of the law.”
 He noted that people were still sometimes physically tortured during interrogations, too.

 Even if people are aware of their rights, Warren emphasized, the power imbalance between law enforcement and civilians prevents them from asserting those rights.
-Ernesto Miranda, Warren said, was a Mexican American “indigent” defendant, “thrust into an unfamiliar atmosphere and run through menacing police interrogation procedures.”
+Ernesto Miranda, as Warren put it, was an “indigent” Mexican American defendant “thrust into an unfamiliar atmosphere and run through menacing police interrogation procedures.”
 The defendant in a case decided along with Miranda’s was, Warren wrote, “an indigent Los Angeles Negro who had dropped out of school in the sixth grade.”
 Expecting these men to challenge armed authority figures would treat hundreds of years of racial discrimination and police abuse as if they did not exist.
 Against this backdrop, without adequate protections, “no statement obtained from the defendant can truly be the product of his free choice,” he concluded.

 The Miranda decision changed American criminal procedure, but had little effect on Ernesto Miranda’s case: Prosecutors tried and convicted him on the same charges, this time without using his confession.
 Paroled in 1972, he was murdered in a bar fight four years later.